Get started with Bot Management for Enterprise

 This Enterprise product provides the most flexibility to customers by:

-- Generating a bot score of 1-99 for every request.
+- Generating a of 1-99 for every request.
 Scores below 30 are commonly associated with bot traffic.

-- Allowing customers to take action on this score with Firewall Rules or Workers.
+- Allowing customers to take action on this score with firewall rules or .

 - Allowing customers to view this score in Bot Analytics or Logs.